Climate and Average Weather Year Round in Oxnard California, United States

-The time of year with warmer water lasts for 3.5 months, from July 7 to October 21, with an average temperature above 65°F. The day of the year with the warmest water is August 19, with an average temperature of 66°F.
+The time of year with warmer water lasts for 3.5 months, from July 7 to October 21, with an average temperature above 65°F. The month of the year in Oxnard with the warmest water is August, with an average temperature of 66°F.

-The time of year with cooler water lasts for 5.0 months, from December 15 to May 14, with an average temperature below 59°F. The day of the year with the coolest water is April 1, with an average temperature of 58°F.
+The time of year with cooler water lasts for 5.0 months, from December 15 to May 14, with an average temperature below 59°F. The month of the year in Oxnard with the coolest water is March, with an average temperature of 58°F.